Houthi rebels say at least 16 killed, 35 others wounded in joint US-British airstrikes in Yemen

 Three U.S. officials, speaking on condition of anonymity to describe a then-ongoing attack, described the strikes Thursday as hitting a wide range of underground facilities, missile launchers, command and control sites, a Houthi vessel and other facilities.
 They called it a response to a recent surge in attacks by the Iran-backed militia group on ships in the Red Sea and Gulf of Aden over the Israel-Hamas war.

-The U.S. F/A-18 fighter jets involved in the strikes launched from the USS Dwight D. Eisenhower aircraft carrier in the Red Sea, officials said.
+The U.S. F/A-18 fighter jets involved in the strikes took off from the USS Dwight D. Eisenhower aircraft carrier in the Red Sea, officials said.
 Other U.S. warships in the region also participated.

 But the Houthis focused Friday morning on just one of the strikes, which they said struck a building housing Hodeida Radio and civilian homes in the port city on the Red Sea.
 Their Al Masirah satellite news channel aired images of one bloodied man being carried down stairs and others in the hospital, receiving aid.

-The Houthis described all those killed and hurt in Hodeida as civilians, something The Associated Press could not immediately confirm.
-The rebel force that's held Yemen's capital, Sanaa, since 2014 includes fighters who often are not in uniform.
+The Houthis described all those killed and hurt in Hodeida as civilians, something The Associated Press couldn't immediately confirm.
+The rebel force that's held Yemen's capital, Sanaa, since 2014 includes fighters who often aren't in uniform.

-“We confirm this brutal aggression against Yemen as punishment for its position in support of Gaza, in support of Israel to continue its crimes of genocide against the wounded, besieged and steadfast Gaza Strip,” Houthi spokesman Mohammed Abdulsalam wrote on the social media platform X.
+“We confirm this brutal aggression against Yemen as punishment for its position in support of Gaza, in support of Israel to continue its crimes of genocide against the wounded, besieged and steadfast Gaza Strip,” Houthi spokesman Mohammed Abdulsalam posted on X.

+Mohammed al-Bukhaiti, a Houthi official, threatened both the U.S. and U.K. with further retaliation.

-“The strikes were taken in self-defense in the face of an ongoing threat that the Houthis pose,” British Prime Minister Rishi Sunak said.
+“The strikes were taken in self-defense in the face of an ongoing threat that the Houthis pose,” U.K. Prime Minister Rishi Sunak said.
 “There's an ongoing threat that the Houthis pose.”

 The Houthis have stepped up attacks on shipping in the Red Sea and the Gulf of Aden, demanding that Israel end the war in Gaza, which has killed more than 36,000 Palestinians there.
 The war began after Hamas-led militants attacked Israel on Oct.
 7, killing about 1,200 people and taking around 250 hostage.